About the National Mentoring Programme

 • Sample text relating to one of the three options below:

-Prose Writers: Two pieces of work, approximately 2,000 words in total.
+1. Prose Writers (fiction and creative non-fiction): Two pieces of work, approximately 2,000 words in total.
 One piece, up to 1,000 words, from a work you consider finished (where possible this should be from a sample of published work) and a second piece, also up to 1,000 words, from your current writing project.

-Poets: 1 published poem + 2 poems in progress, no more than 160 lines in total.
+2. Poets: ONE published poem and TWO poems in progress, no more than 160 lines in total.

-Applications will be scored through a combination of externally judged blind readings of your sample work, and an independent panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.
+Applications will be scored through a combination of externally judged blind readings of your sample work, and an independent panel review of additional information (CVs, Statements, etc)

 There is no fee for application.